-01 Paintings, of The amorous game, Part 9 - With Footnotes
+01 Painting of The amorous game, William Holman Hunt's The Awakening Conscience, Part 9 - With Footnotes

 William Holman Hunt, 1827–1910